 In this post I share construction photos of how this Spanish-style interior was developed.
 But first, I thought I would share several AFTER photos.
 This way you will have a visual reference of what you are looking at.

 Classic Spanish Colonial Revival clay floor tiles were organized in creative ways.
-The traditional shapes of Hexagon, Squares and Pickets, and Running Bond were combined to make an interesting transition from entry foyer to living room, powder, and bedroom hall.
+The traditional shapes of Hexagon, Squares and Pickets, and Running Bond were combined to make an interesting transition from entry foyer to living room, powder + bedroom hall.

 A simple Spanish-style pendant light was purchased by the homeowner.
 It really added an artistic effect to the barrel hall.